How to Fix Web Request Failed Kodi Error With These 2 Easy Ways

 What is a Web Request Failed Error?

-A web request error also known as a 400 Bad Request Error, is a status code from a HTTP.
+A web request error is also known as a 400 Bad Request Error, is a status code from an HTTP.
 Basically, it means that the server was unable to process your connection request.

 Why Does it Happen?

 There are a couple of reasons why you get a web request error.
 Firstly, they are almost always associated with viewing IPTV, or Live TV streamed through a device.
 So, your device is constantly requesting an updated data stream from a server that is streaming a live show.
 So, this would be common with live sports.

 The 2 main reasons for getting a web request error are: